Introduction: What Is IELTS and Why Does It Matter for Your Future?

 | Test Duration | ~2h 45m | ~2 hours | ~2 hours | ~1 hour |

-| Speaking Format | Live examiner | Recorded (speak into microphone) | AI-assessed | AI-assessed |
+| Speaking Format | Live examiner | Recorded (microphone) | AI-assessed | AI-assessed |

 | Scoring System | 0-9 bands (0.5 increments) | 0-120 | 10-90 | 10-160 |